Intent-Based Architecture

 How solvers work:

-Intent Pooling: Users submit intents to intent pool (like mempool).
+Intent Pooling: Users submit intents to an intent pool.

-Solver Competition: Multiple solvers observe intents, compete for fulfillment.
+Solver Competition: Multiple solvers observe intents and compete for fulfillment.

-Optimization: Each solver finds best execution path for intent.
+Optimization: Each solver finds the best execution path for the intent.

-Bid Submission: Solvers submit bids including execution path and value transfer to user.
+Bid Submission: Solvers submit bids including execution path and value transfer to the user.

-Auction: Intents allocated to highest bidder (most value for user).
+Auction: Intents are allocated to the highest bidder.

 Solver competition drives value to users.